 Our exclusive boarding school provides the utmost in quality training and problem solving for the discriminating dog owner.
-Your dog will stay with us for three to six weeks as a guest in our home where he will benefit greatly from daily attention and guidance.
+Your dog will stay with us for four to six weeks as a guest in our home where he will benefit greatly from daily attention and guidance.
 During this time, he will be worked with on a regular schedule of daily lessons and instruction.
 Learning and practicing all of the important commands and habits that he needs to succeed in your home.
 Because of the constant and consistent work, your dog will learn at a much more accelerated pace than he can in any other type of program.
 When you pick him up, we will show you what he has learned, and teach you how to maintain the good behavior.
 You also will be invited to come back for unlimited follow-up lessons for five (5) years, included in the price, to make sure that things are staying on track at home.

 Dogs with significant behavior problems benefit greatly from our Boarding School, as do “normal” and “happy” dogs whose owners find themselves at a loss when it comes to making the time to start training at home or in lessons.
 Once your dog comes home with his new, improved behavior, you will have better incentive to maintain it.
 Our ongoing support will make sure you always have “backup” so that you and your dog have true success.

 Your dog lives in our home, not a kennel or outbuilding.
 This is a safe, clean and comfortable environment.

 Because of our high level of care and the reputation of this program, our Boarding School is often booked more than a month in advance.
 If you are interested in this program, do not hesitate to contact us for a FREE evaluation and to schedule your dog’s enrollment date.

 Our Boarding School package includes:

 - Custom hands-on, personalized training for 4 to 6 weeks.
 Most boarding students are with us for 4 or 5 weeks.